 Schizachyrium scoparium was previously classified as Andropogon scoparius and can occasionally be found listed as such.
 Grasses in the Schizachyrium genus were once considered part of Andropogon, the two genera are closely related.
 Their subtle difference sparked many debates in the botanical community over 200 years ago.
 Today, Andropogon and Schizachyrium are considered distinct enough to warrant separate genera.

 In the 1803 publication of Flora of North America by Andreas Michaux, Little Bluestem was referred as Andropogon scoparius.
 In 1829, a German botanist by the name of Christian Gottfried Daniel Nees Von Esenbeck created the new genus, Schizachyrium.
 In 1863, John K. Small published the name Schizachyrium scoparium in his book Flora of the Southeastern United States which was the first official publication of Little Bluestem with the updated genera and species.

-Little Bluestem companion plants will vary depending on what you are using this grass for.
-Because this grass can be planted in a variety of different planting locations, the list of compatible companions is extensive.
-If planting in a prairie or naturalized area, consider pairing with Goldenrod, Aster, Switchgrass, Blazing Star, Rattlesnake Master, Prairie Dock, Coneflower, or Black-eyed Susan.
+Little Bluestem companion plants will vary depending on how you intend to use it.
+As this grass can be planted in a variety of different planting locations, the list of compatible companions is extensive.
+If planting in a prairie or naturalized area, consider pairing with American Pasque Flower, Goldenrod, Sky Blue Aster, Switchgrass, Prairie Blazing Star, Rattlesnake Master, Prairie Dock, Pale Purple Coneflower, or Black-eyed Susan.

 If you are using this plant in a rain garden, plant alongside Great Blue Lobelia, Ironweed, White Turtlehead, Shreve’s Iris, Pennsylvania Sedge, Culver’s Root, or Spotted Joe-Pye Weed.